Listen to this article:

 A balanced diet is one that nourishes a child well and neither includes restriction or overnutrition.
 This also means foods on a balanced, healthy diet shouldn’t have labels assigned to them, like “good” and “bad” foods.

 Overall, good nutrition could include any food and look completely different between households.
 One family may choose to eat a totally plant-based diet, while another may include animal products, and both can be balanced.

 Other families may need to avoid certain ingredients, or an overall food group, for allergy, religious, or cultural reasons.
 Ideally, all of these scenarios still include a wide variety of healthy, minimally-processed, nutrient-rich foods that feed a child’s growth.

-Furthermore, this diet emphasizes foods that are backed by evidence which support optimal health, meet nutritional needs, reduce the risk of chronic diseases, and even improve longevity and quality of life.
+Furthermore, this diet emphasizes foods that are backed by evidence that support optimal health, meet nutritional needs, reduce the risk of chronic diseases, and even improve longevity and quality of life.

-One might say that eating this diet is also more than just the food on a plate.
-The practice of balanced foods goes hand-in-hand with mindfulness and intuitive eating skills, or teaching children how to listen to and honor their bodies, and identify their hunger and fullness cues.
+One might say that eating this diet is also more than just the nutritious food on a plate.
+The practice of balanced foods goes hand-in-hand with mindfulness and intuitive eating skills, or teaching children how to listen to and honor their bodies and identify their hunger and fullness cues.